mweel1/usa_high_level/civil-agencies/us-social-security/personal-profile/index.md

 Once the personal profile has been setup by a licensed live scan office, they user will enter an e-mail and password for it.

-The live scan agent will make a connection to all required services all items added to their personal profile will be verified including:
+The live scan agent will watch a citizen approve and make a connection to all required services all items added to their personal profile will be verified including:

 ### Treasury

-To ensure they have ownership of the cards added to the personal profile.
+To ensure they have ownership of the cards added to the personal profile, and receive one time transaction IDs for cards.

 ### E-Check